 Include the collection in estate planning documents.
 Currency collections are property requiring explicit handling in wills and trusts.
 Vague provisions like “divide my belongings equally” create disputes when one heir wants the collection and others want cash.

 Consider specific bequests for significant pieces.
-Leaving a meaningful note to a grandchild who expressed interest creates personal legacy while simplifying estate administration.
+Leaving a meaningful note to a grandchild who expressed interest creates personal legacy while simplifying administration.
 Just ensure remaining heirs receive comparable value from other assets.

 The Conversation with Heirs